mauroherlein/Color-Recognition/README.md

 # Color Recognition

-This program was developed based on the AForge.NET library for C # .
+This program was developed based on the AForge.NET library for C#.

 Framework link's: http://www.aforgenet.com

+The program I use to develop is: Microsoft Visual C# 2010 Express.

 GUI image capture: